etopiei/blog/README.md

 	$ cd blog
 	$ python3 setupBlog.py

 Answer the questions of the install script and it will set up the blog.

-	$ php -S localhost:8000

-Then you can view/use the blog on http://localhost:8000

-For installing to a server running apache:

-	$ cd /var/www/html
-	$ git clone git@github.com:etopiei/blog.git .
-	$ python3 setupBlog.py

-	Answer the questions of the install script and it will set up the blog.

 ## Writing Posts

-Now just write posts in Vanilla HTML at: `/newPost.php`
+Now just write posts in Vanilla HTML and save them to the `posts` directory (with the name `1.post`, `2.post` etc.).

-The blog will be updated accordingly.

-Edit posts at: `/editPost.html` you must first enter your U/P to access the enter edit mode, then enter them again, along with your changes to submit.

-Tbh the edit/writing system is very basic as I usually write my posts on disk and then just upload new posts. manually.
-But this can be improved with time.
+Then update the corresponding `metadata.post` and `description.post` files, so that the RSS feed can be filled in.

 ## Development Goals

  - [x] Remove MYSQL dependency
- - [] Add RSS Feed
+ - [x] Add RSS Feed
- - [] WYSIWYG Editor
- - [] Add image upload capabilites to editor
- - [] Add import/export capabilities
  - [x] Re-design
  - [] Comment Section
+ - [x] Redo Routing API to make RSS easier and site nicer (needs to be backwards compatible though)

 ## Any extra questions